pcrockett/crockett-vps/README.md

 It uses [Podman][8] instead of Docker to run unprivileged containers.
 It also does semi-automatic updates ("semi" because this is Arch, and manual intervention is required).

 I wrote this for my own purposes, so while most of this could be useful to someone else, a few things exist that are not very applicable to other people.
-Feel free to use this, but you'll need to make a few changes.
+Feel free to use this, but you'll want to make a few changes.

 ### Install